Juniper/libxo/doc/filters.rst

       element, which are themselves under a `chapter` element, which in turn must be under a `doc` element.

+- Negate elements

+  - Select nodes not to emit

+    - Example: !remote
+    - Select all node except `remote` and its descendants

+- Wildcard elements

+  - Select any nodes.
+A "*" matches any element.

+    - Example: one/*/three
+    - Select any `three` elements that are under an element of any name, which in turn must be under a `one` element .

+- Relative and absolute paths

+  - A path with a leading slash is "anchored" at the root of the output tree, while one without matches anywhere in the output hierarchy.

+    - Example: /one/two and one/two
+    - The former matches any `two` elements under a root-level `one` element, while the latter matches any `two` elements under a `one` element anywhere in the tree.

 - Predicate tests

   - Selects nodes for which the expression in the square brackets